howardc64/mtkHUmrftools/README.md

 BPP = 32 (play with 2 parameter box below 4,4 or 4,0)
 Width Try common width and height to see image 1280, 1024, 720, 768, 800 etc.
 Height = 1
+color will be wrong ( pixel is in BGRA byte order )

 GUESSES